 Fostering is simply nurturing a shelter pet in your home for a period of time.
 Fostering is usually for two weeks, but can be longer.
 The majority of animals fostered are litters of kittens.
 Kittens and sometimes puppies come to the shelter stray or abandoned and are too young and fragile to be placed in permanent homes.
 They need the security of their litter mates, they need special care, and they need to learn important lessons from each other.

 Just like kids, kittens and puppies learn to get along with each other by playing.
 They learn limits, they learn tolerance, and they learn not to hurt each other — too much!
 This littermate interaction is essential for the healthy development of puppies and kittens.
 Fostered litters also learn about the home environment — other cats, dogs, and kids.
 When they return for adoption, they are often the most outgoing, confident animals in the shelter.

 PetSmart’s goal is to end pet homelessness for good.
 They’ve helped more than 6 million pets find forever homes.
 That’s 1 out of every 10 adoptions in North America.
 You can be part of the solution by adopting at our Consumer Square, New Hartford.

 Community Education and Outreach

-At AHS, humane education is about promoting compassion, respect, empathy, and the value of the human-animal bond.
+Community education and outreach is about promoting compassion, respect, empathy, and the value of the human-animal bond.
 Animals become happier and safer and the young people who love them gain new insight into what it means to be human.

 Our humane education programs include:

-Animal Humane Society offers programs for Girl and Cub Scouts!
+The Humane Society offers programs for Girl Scouts and Cub Scouts!
 Badge programs are designed for Daisy, Brownie, and Junior Girl Scouts.

 School and Community Service Projects